Mahidul-HAQUE/Inductance-Meter-Using-555/README.md

 **Why this happens:**

-1. **Impedance Dominance** — At higher inductance values, $X_L = 2\pi fL$ becomes very large relative to the resistive elements in the circuit.
+1. **Impedance Dominance** — At higher inductance values, `XL = 2πfL` becomes very large relative to the resistive elements in the circuit.
 This means the total circuit impedance is increasingly dominated by the inductor, making the current very small and harder to measure accurately.

 2. **Voltmeter/Ammeter Loading** — Virtual instruments (and real ones) have finite input impedances.
 At very high $X_L$, even small loading errors from meters produce proportionally larger errors in the final calculation.